Mitch Haniger Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 10th in the league.

-- The Padres have a 3.90 team ERA that ranks sixth among all MLB pitching staffs.
+- The Padres' 3.88 team ERA ranks sixth among all league pitching staffs.

-- Padres pitchers combine to surrender 148 home runs (1.1 per game), the ninth-fewest in the league.
+- The Padres surrender the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- In his most recent appearance on Saturday, the right-hander tossed 4 1/3 innings against the Milwaukee Brewers, giving up five earned runs while surrendering five hits.
+- In his most recent time out on Monday, the lefty threw seven scoreless innings against the St. Louis Cardinals while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.